Yuricst/scocp/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-`scocp`: Sequential Convexified Optimal Control Problem solver in Python
+scocp: Sequential Convexified Optimal Control Problem solver in Python
 ============================================================================

 `scocp` is a pythononic framework for solving general optimal control problems (OCPs) of the form: